Remi-Gau/olfactory_fmri_blind/README.md

 `create_ROIs.m` create the ROIs to check responses in the regions corresponding to the terms _hand_ and _olfactory_ in neurosynth (*insert URL*)

 `create_ROI_visual.m` creates the ROIs for the visual system.
 All of them combined and one for each ROI.
-It uses the [retinotopic atlas from Kastner's lab](http://scholar.princeton.edu/sites/default/files/napl/files/probatlas_v4.zip).
+It uses the [ROIs of the anatomy toolbox](https://www.fz-juelich.de/SharedDocs/Downloads/INM/INM-1/DE/Toolbox/Toolbox_22c.html?nn=563092).

 Then run this script: `step_5_run_second_level.m`